qmk/qmk_firmware/docs/features/oled_driver.md

 |SH1107   |64x128 |Arm     |No scrolling            |
 |SH1107   |128x128|Arm     |No scrolling            |

-Hardware configurations using Arm-based microcontrollers or different sizes of OLED modules may be compatible, but are untested.
+Hardware configurations using ARM-based microcontrollers or different sizes of OLED modules may be compatible, but are untested.

 ## Usage

 To enable the OLED feature, there are two steps.
-First, when compiling your keyboard, you'll need to add the following to your `rules.mk`:
+First, when compiling your keyboard, you'll need to add the three following lines to your `rules.mk`:

 ```make
 OLED_ENABLE = yes
 ```

-## OLED type
+### OLED type

 |OLED Driver        |Supported Device                    |
 |-------------------|------------------------------------|